Table of Contents

 |Optical Drive||4K UHD Blu-ray Drive||Blu-ray Drive|

-Storage – Which PlayStation Has The Maximum Storing Capacity?
+- Storage – Which PlayStation Has The Most Storage Capacity?

-The significant difference between PS4 and PS5 is that of the capability.
-PS4 may suit best to your budget, but you will regret missing the cutting-edge technology of PS5.
-The new console is a more powerful generation with high backward compatibility that does not let you miss any previous games or features.
-Hence, it is an ideal faster box that gives you a next-gen gaming experience.
+The difference between PS4 and PS5 is that of its capability.
+PS4 may suit best to your budget, but you might regret not upgrading to the cutting-edge technology of PS5.

-If you already have a PS4 console, then the upgrade relies on your choice.
-You can ask yourself why you need to jump to the new console.
+If you already have a PS4 console, then the upgrade is up to you.
+You can ask yourself if you need to make the jump to the new console.
 We hope this PS5 vs. PS4 comparison helps you pick up what is best for you.